stargate/stargate-mongoose/APIReference.md

 <dd><p>MongooseSet is a Mongoose-specific wrapper around vanilla JavaScript sets
 that represents a Cassandra set.
 It wraps a JavaScript Set and integrates with Mongoose change tracking.
+Takes 2 generic types: RawType and HydratedType.
+The RawType is the type of the value stored in the database, while the HydratedType is the type of the value when it is retrieved from the database - these are the same type for primitive types, but are different for Mongoose subdocuments.
 Add and delete operations use atomic updates (<code>$push</code>, <code>$pullAll</code>) when possible, and only fall back to a full overwrite (<code>$set</code>) when there is a mixed sequence of operations.</p></dd>
 <dt><a href="#SchemaSet">SchemaSet</a></dt>